joe-mccann-dev/3DVerb/README.md

 - Vite
 - three-nebula
 - Juce Projucer
-- A system with WebView2 installed.
+- A system with WebView2 runtime installed (if using Windows).